QuickRelease/cypress-django/README.md

 - `cy.setupDB` will flush the test database and load new data according to the function `setupFunc`
 - If the test will write to the database, `mutable` should be set to `true`
-- Otherwise set `mutable` to `false` to allow early exit from the script if no fixture loading is necessary (this means repeated test runs with such tests will be significantly faster)
+- Otherwise set `mutable` to `false` to allow early exit from the script if no DB setup is necessary (this means repeated test runs with such tests will be significantly faster)
 - The `setupFunc` argument should be the name of a function living in `cypress/db/setup_test_data.py` which loads whatever data necessary into the test database - this is similar to a